randylubin/story-synth-docs/src/guide/design.md

 Each template contains instructions, embedded as notes in the first row – the row containing the column headers.
 Don’t edit or change the first row unless specifically instructed.

 Add your game’s content to the spreadsheet in the appropriate locations.
-Some of the columns allow for HTML - for those cells, you can embed links, images, and even css style code.
+Some of the columns allow for HTML and [Markdown](https://www.markdownguide.org/basic-syntax/) - for those cells, you can embed links, images, and even css style code.

 You can add or delete rows to match the length of your game.